-Requests for withdrawal of a product must be accompanied by the properly completed request form and the enclosures to which it refers.
+Requests for withdrawal of a product must be accompanied by the properly completed request form and the attachment to which it refers.
+Preferably, the web form is used for this request.
+Alternatively, you can use the form in ODT format.
 Applications for withdrawal of multiple products may be submitted at the same time, but a separate form must be used for each product.

 In the case of withdrawal of a product where the SmPC is combined with that of one or more other products, two situations can arise:

 The withdrawal has no consequences for the dosing instructions: in that case, you should submit a new SmPC for the remaining product(s) and declare that only the information regarding the withdrawn product has been deleted.

 The withdrawal has consequences for the dosing instructions and, because of that, possibly also for the feasibility of one or more indications: all information on the product to be withdrawn should be deleted, including the no longer applicable indication.
 In case one or more indications are no longer applicable at least two authorised, alternative products which are authorised for the deleted indication(s) should be mentioned.

 A product that is derived (i.e. RVG abcde=vwxyz) from a product of which the SmPC is combined with that of one or more other products can only be withdrawn if at the same time requests for withdrawal are submitted for all other replica marketing authorisations owned by the same marketing authorisation holder that are based on the combined SmPC in question.